Simplifying the Reinsch algorithm for the Baker-Campbell-Hausdorff series: Simplified algorithm: Low-order terms --- to

+One first has to establish that all the $\mu_i \in \{0,1\}$, see~\cite{Reinsch}, and also to check that the $T$-process is a vector-space isomorphism from the space of polynomials in the $\sigma_i$ variables, (with $\mu_i\in\{0,1\}$), to the space of linear combinations of products that have $n$ factors that are either $X$ or $Y$, see~\cite{Reinsch}.
+It is this tedious and tricky symbol conversion stage that is completely eliminated in our simplified algorithm, with all the relevant work being automatically carried out by having the symbolic algebra software simply calculate the quantity $Z_N = \ln\left( \exp(X_N) \exp(Y_N) \right)$.

-The fundamental reason the algorithm works is that $X_N$ and $Y_N$ have been carefully constructed to not commute with each other, and to be linearly independent of each other.
-Furthermore, for $m\in\{1,\dots,N\}$ all of the $(X_N)^m$ and $(Y_N)^m$ are non-zero only on the $m$'th super-diagonal, and so are all linearly independent of each other.
-Indeed $(X_N)^{N+1}=0=(Y_N)^{N+1}$ so all matrix functions (in particular the matrix exponential and matrix logarithm) have \emph{finite} Taylor series expansions.
+The fundamental reason the simplified algorithm works is that $X_N$ and $Y_N$ have been carefully constructed to \emph{not commute} with each other, to be \emph{linearly independent} of each other, and to be \emph{nilpotent}.
+For instance, for any $m\in\{1,\dots,N\}$ all of the $(X_N)^m$ and $(Y_N)^m$ are non-zero only on the $m$'th super-diagonal, and so these matrices are all linearly independent of each other.
+Indeed $(X_N)^{N+1}=0=(Y_N)^{N+1}$, establishing nilpotency, so all matrix functions (in particular the matrix exponential and matrix logarithm) have \emph{finite} Taylor series expansions.

-Specifically, let us consider the closely related $\infty \times \infty$ matrices $\delta_{i+1,j} \,x $ and $\delta_{i+1,j}\, y$, where $x$ and $y$ need not commute.
-These matrices possess the property that if we have a homogeneous polynomial, $P$, of degree $m$, then $P(\delta_{i+1,j}\, x , \delta_{i+1,j} \,y) = \delta_{i+m, j}\, P(x,y)$.
+Specifically, let us consider the closely related $\infty \times \infty$ ``ladder'' matrices $\delta_{i+1,j} \,x $ and $\delta_{i+1,j}\, y$, where the formal symbols $x$ and $y$ need not commute, and the matrices are nonzero only on the first super-diagonal.
+These matrices possess the property that if we consider any homogeneous polynomial, $P$, of degree $m$, then $P(\delta_{i+1,j}\, x , \delta_{i+1,j} \,y) = \delta_{i+m, j}\, P(x,y)$, which is non-zero only on the $m^{th}$ super-diagonal.
 Consequently when we compute the Baker--Campbell--Hausdorff series for these specific matrices, then $\forall i$ the $(i,i+N)$ entry will be exactly all terms of degree $N$ of the Baker--Campbell--Hausdorff expansion, for arbitrary variables $x$, $y$.
 In particular, now truncating to $(N+1)\times(N+1)$ matrices, this truncation naturally eliminates all terms of order greater than $N$; the other non-zero entries in the resulting matrix are the terms of degree less than $N$.
+The introduction of the subscripts $x_{i}$ and $y_{i}$ to decorate the elements of these matrices is merely a way of getting around the software's implicit assumption that the variables $x$ and $y$ commute.
+The elements of the first row of $Z_N$, the $z_n = [Z_N]_{1,n+1}$, are successively built up from a sum of exactly $n$ products of the $X_N$ and $Y_N$.
+Furthermore $z_n$ will contain a $x_i$ (respectively, a $y_i$) \emph{if and only if} the corresponding string of $n$ matrices has a $X_N$ (respectively, a $Y_N$) in its $i$th position.
+This completes the description of the simplified Reinsch algorithm.